w3f/polkadot-spec/docs/chap-runtime-api.md

 ### -sec-num- `SessionKeys_generate_session_keys` {#id-sessionkeys_generate_session_keys}

 Generates a set of session keys with an optional seed.
-The keys should be stored within the keystore exposed by the Host Api.
+The keys should be stored within the keystore exposed by the Host API.
 The seed needs to be valid and UTF-8 encoded.

 **Arguments**
 - A SCALE-encoded *Option* as defined in [Definition -def-num-ref-](id-cryptography-encoding#defn-option-type) containing an array of varying sizes indicating the seed.